SumitsHub/learn-react/03-react-concepts/src/tutorial/11-performance/03-performance-hooks/README.md

 - React uses "Object.is" to compare props
 - Use optional prop 'arePropsEqual' which is callback function accepting 2 args, previous props and new props and returns boolean result of comparison i.e. true or false

-- Gotcha with memo -> when we pass function as prop to component, then memoised component will also rerender if parent component rerenders
+- Gotcha with memo -> when we pass 'function' as prop to component, then memoised component will also rerender if parent component rerenders
 - Reason -> every time component rerenders, functions get's created from scratch, so indirectly props to memoised component gets changed and forces component to rerender
-- Fix -> use of useCallback hook, see below
+- Fix -> use of 'useCallback' hook, see below

 ## UseCallback